 “Enforceable Funding Commitment” means commitments for permanent financing, including, but not limited to, the following:

-Low-income housing tax credit equity and tax-exempt bonds in connection with 4 percent low income housingtax credits, as evidenced by committed construction bond financing, will be considered as Enforceable Funding Commitment in this calculation.
+Low-income housing tax credit equity and tax-exempt bonds in connection with 4 percent and 9 percent low-income housing tax credits evidenced by a tax credit reservation letter from TCAC.

-Funds awarded by another Department programat the time of application submittal.
+Funds awarded by another Department program. .
+Proof of award must be received by the Department prior to final rating and ranking of the Program application .

 A land donation in fee for no other consideration that is supported by an appraisal and/or purchase/sale agreement, or some other instrument of title transfer (“Land Donation”), or a local fee waiver resulting in quantifiable cost savings for the Project where those fee waivers are not otherwise required by federal or state law (“Local Fee Waiver”), shall be considered a funding commitment.
 The value of the Land Donation will be the greater of either the original purchase price or the current appraised value as supported by an independent third-party appraisal prepared by a Member Appraisal Institute-qualified appraiser within one year prior to the application deadline.
 A funding commitment in the form of a Local Fee Waiver must be supported by written documentation from the local public agency.
+A below market lease for at least 55 years that meets the requirements of UMR section 8316 would be considered a land donation ($1 per year).

 Owner equity contributions or developer funds.
-Such contributions or funds shall not be subsequently substituted with a different funding source or forgone if committed in the application, except that a substitution may be made for up to 50 percent of deferred developer fee.
+Such contributions or funds shall not be subsequently substituted with a different funding source or forgone if committed in the application, except that a substitution may be made for up to 50 percent of the deferred developer fee.
 The Department may require the Applicant to evidence the availability of the proposed amount of owner equity or developer funds.

 Funds for transportation projects which are programmed for allocation and expenditure in the applicable Project plan consistent with the terms and timeframes of the Standard Agreement.